huntbrooks85/WRAP/README.md

 * wfcam_pmra & wfcam_pmra_e: The proper motion in RA from WFCAM and its uncertainties
 * wfcam_pmdec & wfcam_pmdec_e: The proper motion in DEC from WFCAM and its uncertainties
 * wfcam_epoch: The calendar year from the WFCAM archive
+* wfcam_catalog: Provides the full name for which catalog the data is from
 * wfcam_notes: The notes written in the WFCAM by the user

  <p> 2MASS: </p>